ashad12/Pneumonia-Udacity/README.md

 -	Number of diseases per patient
 -	Histogram analysis of the imaging data for healthy & disease states of interest and compare distributions across diseases.

+### Phase 2: Building and Training the Model
+#### Data processing
+This starts with curating data according to EDA performed.
+First, each case is assigned with a pneumonia status label (binary value indicating whether pneumonia is diagnosed in the image).
+Train and test dataset are created by taking into account the data demographic distribution in either dataset.
+The train dataset is composed on 50% positive pneumonia cases while the test dataset consists of 20% positive pneumonia cases to reflect real-life pneumonia case rates.